StuartCox3107/iGrow/README.md

 ## Technologies used

-- HTML, CSS & Python languages
+- HTML, CSS, Javascript & Python languages
 - [Google fonts](https://fonts.google.com/) for Baloo Thambo 2 font used through all pages, opens in same tab, press back to return
 - [Favicon.io](https://favicon.io/) to generate favicon,opens in same tab, press back to return
 - [Gitpod](https://www.gitpod.io/) IDE used to code, opens in same tab, press back to return